Texas Lawsuit and Claim Process

 Anyone seriously injured because of another party’s recklessness or negligence can seek compensation via a lawsuit.
 Many types of lawsuits have a statute of limitations or time limit within which the lawsuit must be filed.
 In Texas, most personal injury cases have a two-year statute of limitations from the accident causing the injury.
 For a wrongful death lawsuit, the two-year statute dates from the time of death.
 Your attorney will inform you about the relevant statutes of limitation in your case.

 Consult with an Attorney

 A person suffering a serious injury needs a qualified and experienced personal injury attorney to fight for them.
-The Dashner Law Firm, with offices in Arlington, Fort Worth, Irvine and McAllen, Texas, provides personal injury law services to the Dallas-Fort Worth area.
+The Dashner Law Firm, with offices in Dallas, Fort Worth, Arlington, Irving, and McAllen, Texas, provides personal injury law services to the Dallas-Fort Worth area.
 At Dashner Law Firm, we will evaluate your particular situation and determine whether you have a case.